willpatterson/LogoBatch/README.rst

        +Run2 ...

-The ``out`` directory is created when you run LogoPipe.
+The ``out`` directory is created when you run LogoBatch.
 Output can be directed elsewhere if desired using command line flags.